tdmalone/slackemon/README.md

     1. For the Slack key, enter the oAuth token you received when setting up the Slack app on your team
     1. **Optional**: To enable real-world weather integration, sign up for a free account at [OpenWeatherMap](http://openweathermap.org) and place your API key in as the Weather key
     1. Make up a random token to use to authenticate the cron runner - you'll need this again soon
-    1. Enter your user ID in the required place for each of the cron runs (if you have the capacity to set up a service user, it can be a good idea to use that here instead)
+    1. Enter your user ID and team ID in the required place for each of the cron runs (if you have the capacity to set up a service user, it can be a good idea to use that here instead)
     1. Adjust the cron schedule if you like:
         * Battle updates *must* happen every minute - changing this can cause turn reminders to be missed during PVP battles
         * The `maybe-spawn` command is designed to run every minute, as it chooses whether to spawn or not based on chance.
 However, you can limit the hours/days etc. as you desire, for example to cause spawns to only occur outside business hours if you wish your team to focus on their work.